HamdyElzanqali/ldtk-love/README.md

 ## Support
 If you like what you see, you can help by sharing.
 Pull requests are welcome.

-You can became a [Patreon](https://www.patreon.com/HamdyElzonqali) if you want like to :3
+You can became a [Patreon](https://www.patreon.com/HamdyElzonqali) if you want :3

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)